 What, Where and How We Work

-CARD has a strong grassroots presence in three distinct regions of Central India, namely; Gond predominant eastern tribal region (MP& CG), agriculturally rich Feudal Malwa region and Bhil predominant degraded western tribal region.
+CARD has a strong grassroots presence in all agro climatic zones in Central India, namely; Gond predominant eastern tribal region (MP& CG), agriculturally rich Feudal Malwa region and Bhil predominant degraded western tribal region.
 The primary concern of CARD has always been livelihoods promotion but at the same time we do support other development initiatives like water & sanitation, health & nutrition, child development & woman empowerment, alternate energy promotion, etc in the existing action areas.
 Our major concern is that the majority marginalised farming community can earn enough to live a life of dignity and enjoys atleast the minimum quality standards.
 Our thematic areas of work have broadened over the journey of fifteen years.
 The Main fields of our action research/ activities include:

 Entrepreneurship Development / Skilling India:

 The number of people who enter the ‘work force age group’ every year in the country is estimated to be 26.14 million.
 Thus, it can be seen that 104.62 million fresh entrants to the workforce over next seven years (by 2022) will need to be skilled.
 In addition, 298.25 million of existing farm and non-farm sector workforce will need to be skilled, reskilled and up skilled.
 Therefore, to create an ecosystem of empowerment by Skilling on a large Scale at Speed with high Standards and to promote a culture of innovation based entrepreneurship which can generate wealth and employment so as to ensure Sustainable livelihoods for all citizens in the country, CARD contributes to the Nation Building by supporting the Government of India in its ambitious schemes of PMKK and ACABC.